 In December 2004 we were very proud to have been involved with West Nott’s College Polar Challenge in providing the team with Paramo clothing for their successful expedition to the South Pole.
 We helped send the youngest person ever to walk the last degree to the South Pole.

 2007 we launched our first commercial website enabling customers globally to access our products.
-Little did we know back then just how the online experience would transform our business.
+Little did we know back then just how much our online adventure would transform our business.
 At the same time we were approached by the UK distributor for Canada Goose, Woolpower & Baffin.
 These were exciting new brands for us which were all an instant success, particularly Canada Goose which grew to become a massive iconic brand and we became one of their first and largest UK stockists.

 We have also added another exclusive Canadian clothing brand Nobis to our extreme cold weather range.
 For Winter 2018 Parajumpers was added to our growing collection of premium brand clothing.
 Both Nobis & Parajumpers continue to grow in popularity.

-W Slack and Sons have been a stockist of Paramo for almost 25 years, we are now proud to announce that we now operate as a “shop-in-shop” for this innovative clothing brand.
+W Slack and Sons have been a leading stockist of Paramo for over 30 years.
+We now trade as a “shop-in-shop” for this innovative clothing brand.
 We have greatly extended our Paramo range which you can view at our Mansfield store, full size ranges in all products stocked, extra styles and colours now available.

 Although we have customers now all over the world, our roots are still firmly in Mansfield.
 Being a small family business means we can provide you with a bespoke service either online or face to face in our shop.
 We take great pride in our product knowledge, for example we have just returned from a 5 day snowshoe camping trek in Northern Sweden which was a fabulous experience and great way to test out our outdoor skills along with products.
 If you are going anywhere cold you can be assured we can provide you with the correct advice and products to suit your individual needs.

 February 2018, Passo Tonale, Italy.
-Our most recent trip to the mountains where our 4 year old daughter Katie skied for the first time and 7 year old Ben did his first red run and skied at 3000m on the Presena glacier.
-It was minus 20c during the day but our Woolpower base layers and Canada Goose jackets kept out the cold.
-I also skied in a Paramo Enduro Jacket (pictured above) which was so comfortable to wear.
+Our 4 year old daughter Katie skied for the first time and 7 year old Ben did his first red run and skied at 3000m on the Presena glacier.
+It was minus 20c during the day but our Woolpower base layers and mid layer jackets kept out the cold when combined with a Paramo Enduro Jacket (pictured above) which was so comfortable to wear.